 Moreton is enhanced.
-The acceptance of any small scale development maintain and must enhance the form of the existing settlement, retaining the important green spaces and open vistas well as as preserving existing trees and hedgerows and not encroaching significantly into open countryside.
+The acceptance of any small scale development must maintain and enhance the form of the existing settlement, retaining the important green spaces and open vistas well as as preserving existing trees and hedgerows and not encroaching into open countryside.

 Any additional new housing should meet the needs of people who already live or wish to move into the area.
 Affordability will be important, primarily low cost market housing especially for young people.
 It is also important to meet the needs of the older residents in Astbury and Moreton who wish to downsize without leaving the area and are looking for housing which will meet their needs.
 This Neighbourhood Plan aims to deliver the Vision for Astbury and Moreton to 2030, to reflect the issues set out above and others raised by the local community.
 The consultation process leading up to the preparation of this Plan has been considerable and is detailed in a separate document entitled 'Statement of Consultation'.
-The Neighbourhood Plan is in general conformity with the principles and policies contained in the adopted Congleton Borough Local Plan and is aligned with the emerging Cheshire East Local Plan Strategy.
+The Neighbourhood Plan is in general conformity with the principles and policies contained in the emerging Cheshire East Local Plan.
 Importantly, it seeks to ensure that the views of the people of Astbury and Moreton have a legal status in the planning process as intended by the Localism Act 2011.